 Mechanized proofs are increasingly important in many branches of computer science and mathematics.
-For example, a 2020 report showed that POPL saw about a quarter of published papers in recent years accompanied by mechanized proofs [25].
+For example, a 2020 report showed that POPL saw about a quarter of published papers in recent years accompanied by mechanized proofs [37].
 But mechanized proofs remain quite hard to produce, requiring both substantial expertise and effort.

-One way to make proofs easier to write is to improve the experience of using the proof assistants, or interactive theorem provers, in which many of them are built.
-Indeed, tool builders have devised many techniques to improve proof assistants, including better automation [14, 27, 34]; more direct means for constructing complex proofs, like graphical editing [23, 48]; more intelligible views of proof states [12, 32]; automatic suggestions for tactics [45, 49], premises [37, 45], and whole proofs [1, 16]; and utilities for proof repair [20, 40] and reuse [43].
+One way to make proofs easier to write is to improve the proof assistants, or interactive theorem provers, in which many of them are written.
+Indeed, tool builders have made numerous improvements to proof assistants, such as better automation [14, 27, 33]; more direct means for constructing